The knot garden

 The creator of knots

-The design chosen for the knot garden comes from one of four laid out by the Rev Walter Stonehouse between 1631 and 1640 at his rectory in Darfield, South Yorkshire.
+The design of our knot garden was adapted from one of four laid out by the Rev Walter Stonehouse between 1631 and 1640 at his rectory in Darfield, South Yorkshire.

 Rev Stonehouses garden is displayed in a manuscript in the library at Magdalen College, Oxford and the original garden was still surviving as late as 1922.

-As Stonehouse was a keen plantsman, the original would probably have been in-filled with box hedging and plants.
+As Stonehouse was a keen plantsman, the original would probably have been in-filled with herbs or flowers.

 A bird's eye view

 The best view of our knot garden is seen from the attic windows in the house.
-A great deal of care is taken each year when it’s trimmed – it’s a long job and can take up to three weeks.
+A great deal of care is taken each year when it’s trimmed – it’s a long job that can take over three weeks!

 The inspiration for knot gardens